Kazimierz Sabbat

 Kazimierz Aleksander Sabbat (27 February 1913 – 19 July 1989), was President of Poland-in-exile from 8 April 1986 until his death, 19 July 1989, after serving (from 1976) as Prime Minister of the Polish government-in-exile.

 Early life

 Sabbat was born on 27 February 1913 in Bieliny Kapitulne, at the foot of the Lysa Gora mountain.
 Sabbat completed secondary school in Mielec, and studied law at the Warsaw University shortly before World War II.
-He was a Scout, and remained dedicated to the concept of Scouting, even in his later life while in exile.
+He was a Scout, and remained dedicated to the concept of Scouting, even in his later life while in-exile.

 World War II

-After a short service in the Navy, Sabbat was directed to the Motorized Brigade of Stanisław Maczek.
-Wounded during the Polish retreat in 1939, he managed to reach Great Britain where he was directed to the British General Staff as an officer responsible for youth.
+After a short service in the Navy, Sabbat was directed to the Motorised Brigade of Stanisław Maczek.
+Wounded during the Polish retreat in 1939, he managed to reach Great Britain, where he was directed to the British General Staff as an officer responsible for youth.